iuni-cadre/AuthorDisambiguation/README.md

 cp -r /gpfs/science-genome/WoS-disambiguation/ data/
 ```

-If the disk space is your concern, use the symbolic link, i.e., under the root of this repository,
+If the disk space is the concern, use the symbolic link, i.e., under the root of this repository,

 ```
 ln -s /gpfs/science-genome/WoS-disambiguation/ data/